Snap your meal.

 Point the camera.
 Skip the database.

-GPT-4.1 vision identifies ingredients, estimates portions in grams, and returns calories and macros.
+Frontier vision AI identifies ingredients, estimates portions in grams, and returns calories and macros.
 Edit anything inline before saving.

 A whole day, generated to hit your numbers.